-26. The BOD takes decision on (a) project loans and SDL, (b) the PFF and its first subproject, (c) the MFF and its first tranche, (d) the DFFS and its first sub-loan, and (e) loan without a sovereign guarantee to a designated NFI and its first sub-loan, within the 15-day circulation period.
+26. The BOD takes decision on (a) project loans and SDL, (b) the PFF and its first subproject, (c) the MFF and its first tranche and (d) the DFFS and its first sub-loan, according to rules of procedures of the BOD.
 If discussion is sought, the same could be done via email exchange/teleconference/video conference or meeting.